cabarius/ToyBox/ToyBox/ReadMe.md

 * **Quest Resolution**: this allows you to view your active quests and advance them as needed to work around bugs or skip quests you don't want to do.
 Be warned this may break your game progression if used carelessly.

 ### Ver 1.4.25 (coming soon)
-* (***BuckAMayzing***) Prevented resurrected companions and summoned creatures from being unable to interact when buff duration multiplier was set to a very high number
+* (***BuckAMayzing***) Prevented resurrected companions and summoned creatures from being unable to act when buff duration multiplier was set to a very high number

 ### Ver 1.4.24
 * (***Narria***) Loot coloring improvents